Information on obtaining a Broker License:

 (5) Transfer fees:

 By law, all licensees holding active real estate licenses must carry Errors and Omissions insurance with a carrier rated "A" or better with A.M.
 Best.
 Licensees may choose the LREC's group policy or select an outside carrier.
-Click Errors and Omissions to view and download specific information on the LREC's Errors and Omissions insurance carrier.
-Click on the links below to view and download specific information on the LREC's Errors and Omissions insurance carrier.
+Visit the Errors and Omissions page to view and download specific information on the LREC's Errors and Omissions insurance carrier.